 A hydroponic garden system probably won’t replace all your trips to the produce aisle – at least not at first – but it’s a great way to try your hand at gardening if you lack the space to do it the traditional way.

 There are hydroponic systems for beginners as well as experienced gardeners, and many can be expanded.
-Let BestReviews help you pick the system that’s right for you.
-Read on for more information, and be sure to check our top recommendations when you’re done.

 While hydroponic garden systems take up comparatively little room, they still require a dedicated space.
 You’ll need to decide how much room you want to reserve for growing and choose a system that fits that footprint.
 Be sure to consider both indoor and outdoor growing spaces, and pick one that will work for you.